RGNC/enps_dwa/README.md

 A C++ ROS simulator for reactive social robot navigation based on Enzymatic Numerical P systems.
 It is based on the model proposed in [1] by Ignacio Perez-Hurtado, David Orellana-Martin, Miguel A. Martinez-del-Amor and Luis.
 Valencia-Cabrera.

-*This software uses and adapts the LightSFM library [2] for the Social Force Model developed by the Service Robotics Lab (Pablo de Olavide University) under the terms of the BSD license in the framework of the TERESA FP7 project [3].*

 ## Abstract

 A mobile robot acting in a human environment should follow social conventions such as keeping security distances and navigating at speeds that do not disturb the surrounding people while avoiding obstacles in real-time.
 The problem is more complex if a differential-drive wheeled robot is considered, whose trajectories are constrained by nonholonomic and kinematics restrictions.
 It is an NP-hard problem  widely studied in the literature, by combining disciplines such as Psychology, Mathematics, Computer Science and Engineering.
 In this work, we propose a novel solution based on the paradigm of Membrane Computing, the Social Force Model and the Dynamic Window Approach Algorithm.
 The result is a model which is able to compute the best motion command for the robot in logarithmic time, considering the surrounding people, obstacles, as well as the current state of the robot.
 The model is compatible with other membrane computing models for robotics and suitable for an implementation on parallel hardware.
 Finally, a visual simulator has been implemented in ROS and C++ for validation and testing purposes.